-To curb such malpractices, the Professional Development Committee of ICAI has come out with an innovative concept of UDIN i.e, Unique Document Identification Number which is being implemented in phased manner.
+To curb such malpractices, the Professional Development Committee of ICAI has come out with an innovative concept of UDIN i.e., Unique Document Identification Number which is being implemented in Phased manner.
 It will secure the certificates attested/certified by practicing CAs.
 This will also enable the Regulators/Banks/Third parties to check the authenticity of the documents.

-Accordingly, the Council in the 379th meeting of ICAI held on 17.12.2018 and 18.12.2018, made mandatory for all practicing member to obtain 18 digits UDIN before issuing any audits reports/ certification etc. in the
+Accordingly, the Counsel in the 39th meeting of ICAI held on 17.12.2018 and 18.12.2018 made mandatory for all practicing member to obtain 18-digit UDIN before issuing any audits reports/certification etc. in the following manner:

-- All Certification done by Practicing CAs w.e.f.
-01.02.2019. - All GST & Tax Audit Reports w.e.f.
+- All Certification done by Practicing Casw.e.f.01.02.2019. - All GST& Tax Audit Reports w.e.f.
 01.04.2019. - All other attest functions w.e.f.
 01.07.2019.

-However, on examination of the financial statements submitted by the school for evaluation of fee increase proposal for FY 2020-21, it has been observed that although the financial statements of the school were certified by the Chartered Accountant without mentioning the UDIN as required by the council.
-This being the procedural finding therefore, the school management are instructed to ensure this compliance from the Auditor of the school.
+However, on examination of the financial statements submitted by the school for evaluation of fee increase proposal for FY 2020-21 and FY 2021-22, it has been observed that although the financial statements of the school were certified by the Chartered Accountant without mentioning the UDIN as required by the council.
+Similar observation noted in Directorate's Order No. F.DE 15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued to the school post evaluation of fee increase proposal for FY 2022-23.
+This beingthe procedural finding therefore, the school management are instructed to ensure this compliance from the Auditor of the school.